-In 2023, we will complete our first net zero home.
+In 2023, we completed our first net zero home.
 In order to achieve this, we implemented the following features:

 Solar